humanplayer2/mkmods/3dprint/silakka54_cases/README.md

 Aesthetically, I find the walls a bit thick.

 So, I've tried my hand at 3d modeling a remix.
 It's one piece, the cover is less and with flat tops, and the walls are thinner.
-It's almost from scratch, but for the PCB outline, that I coplied copied from the original `base.step`.
+The v1.2 is almost from scratch, but for the PCB outline, that I coplied copied from the original `base.step`.
+For the v1.2, I imported the plate STL into TinkerCAD, exported as SVG, opened in Inkscape and exported as DXF R12, which I could import in Onshape.

+Several on [r/ErgoMechKeyboards](https://www.reddit.com/r/ErgoMechKeyboards/) have recently made these neat "spacer cases" for their various boards.
+I think that's a neat idea, so I've included one here for the v1.3.
+Another Silakka54 case with such a spacer case is [this one](https://www.printables.com/model/1433122-silakka54-screwless-and-tenting-platform-carry-cas).
+It also includes a tenting platform!

 ## Design Files on Onshape
 I'm on Linux with zero CAD experience.